datastax/python-driver/docs/column_encryption.rst

 of the cryptography package, although wheels exist for many common platforms.

 Client-side encryption has been implemented for both the default Cython and pure Python row processing logic.
 This functionality has not yet been ported to the NumPy Cython implementation.
-We have reason to believe the NumPy processing works reasonably well on Python 3.7 but fails for Python 3.8.
-We hope to address this discrepancy in a future release.
+During testing, the NumPy processing works on Python 3.7 but fails for Python 3.8.